-The Lander University Student Alumni Association (LUSAA) offers an annual membership for all undergraduate students attending Lander University.
+The Lander University Student Alumni Association (LUSAA) offers an annual membership for all undergraduate and graduate students attending Lander University.
 The purpose is to foster support of the university while still a student to create a giving back mentality which will continue after graduation.
-The LUSAA membership annual fee is \$20.
-Each member receives a welcome goodie package and a membership card to use for benefits.
-Current members are entered into a textbook scholarship drawing.
-Three \$250 textbook scholarships (Bearcat Shop) are awarded each fall and spring from the drawings.
-Membership benefits include a 20% first time discount of non-textbook purchases in the bookstore and 10% discount for every purchase made the remainder of the school year.
-Membership also provides students with discounts or free offers at the Bearcat Den and many area restaurants and businesses when the membership card is presented.
+The LUSAA membership annual fee is \$25.
+Each member receives a welcome goodie package, an SAA t-shirt and a membership card to use for benefits.
+Current members are automatically entered for textbook scholarship drawings.
+Four \$250 textbook scholarships (Bearcat Shop) are awarded each fall and spring from the drawings.
+Membership benefits include a 10% discount of non-textbook purchases in the bookstore.
+Membership also provides students with discounts or free offers at many area restaurants and businesses when the membership card is presented.
 The Alumni Office also provides special events and prize drawings during the year for LUSAA members.
 Contact the Alumni Office at 864-388-8350 for more information or visit the Alumni office located in The Lander Foundation and Alumni Center building on 302 Hampton Avenue.